TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- disable automatic updates if not in production build

 - maybe: properly trim the crosshair raycast to the end of screen and change its color accordingly
 - sort out the crosshair rendering when zoomed out (though we're going to redo the whole thing soon)
 - has_size_limit easily just check if the max_size is in sensible range